ak292/discord-management-bot/README.md

 - Fix issue with duplicate first/last names (DONE)
 - Change the client side from input into drag and drop file for CSV (DONE)
-- Finish working on the botCSVUpdate discord.js function to update roles
+- Finish working on the botCSVUpdate discord.js function to update roles (DONE)

-  - Make sure to remove a users old rank when giving them new one
+  - Make sure to remove a users old rank when giving them new one (DONE)

+- Additional functionality yet to be added (need more data to do it).
+For example:
+  - If student withdraws, or changes course, etc. etc.
+  - Students optional Modules